What Is Mindfulness?

 That calm focus, that way of paying attention to what you're doing, taking your time, taking it easy& — that's you being mindful!
 And being mindful just helped you take your best shot.

 Being mindful helps you:

 - pay attention better

 - be less distractible

 - stay calm under stress

-- avoid getting upset too easily
+- avoid getting too upset about things

 - slow down instead of rush